oxsecurity/megalinter/docs/descriptors/snakemake_snakemake.md

                         it to utilise one entire node.
-N.B: the job itself would still see the original value, i.e. as the value substituted in {threads}. (default: 0.95)
+N.B: the job itself would still see the original value, i.e. as the value substituted in {threads}. (default: 0.95) --k8s-service-account-name SERVICEACCOUNTNAME
+                        This argument allows the use of customer service accounts for kubernetes pods.
+If specified
+                        serviceAccountName will be added to the pod specs.
+                        This is needed when using workload identity which is enforced when using Google Cloud GKE Autopilot.
+                        (default: None)

 TES:
   --tes URL             Send workflow tasks to GA4GH TES server specified by